jocewjy/MobileCrossPlatformProgramming-IonicReact/README.md

 # IF670AL
- Mobile Cross-Platform Programming Lab
+A repository of weekly assignments for Mobile Cross-Platform Programming (Lab) course.
+Ionic-React was used as framework.

-All files were without node_modules.
-Files submitted to E-Learning may have bugs, please refer to this repository for fixed project